Capitol Steps: Reagan years

-In 1981, three Republican congressional staffers (Bill Strauss, Elaina Newport, and Jim Aidala) used their spare time at the Subcommittee on Energy, Nuclear Proliferation, and Government Processes of the Senate Committee of Governmental Affairs to write and sing parodies of current events.
-Joined by fellow Republican Senate staffers Nancy Baskin, Barbie Granzow, and Dave Nichols, they decided on a Christmas show as their first performance while continuing to work full-time as congressional staffers.
+In 1981, Republican congressional staffers Bill Strauss, Elaina Newport, and Jim Aidala used their spare time at the Subcommittee on Energy, Nuclear Proliferation, and Government Processes of the Senate Committee of Governmental Affairs to write and sing parodies of current events.
+They were originally assisted in writing by Senate Foreign Relations Committee staffer, Christopher Manion.
+Joined on stage by fellow Republican Senate staffers Nancy Baskin, Barbie Granzow, and Dave Nichols, they decided on a Christmas show as their first performance while continuing to work full-time as congressional staffers.
 They chose "The Capitol Steps" as their group name because of news earlier that year that Congressman John Jenrette had had sex with his wife, Rita, on the steps of the Capitol Building.

-Their first show was a December 11, 1981 Christmas party for the Senate Foreign Relations Committee.
-The performers, considering the show a success, performed the same songs several more times that month.
+Their first show was the Foreign Relations Committee's December 11,1981 Christmas party.
+The performers considered the show a success, and were invited to perform the same songs several more times that month.
 In 1982, the group expanded to include House staffers and Democrats.
 Despite being predominantly Republican, they tried to make their shows bipartisan with a roughly-even mix of songs lampooning Democrats and Republicans.

-Although the group attracted media interest at the time, they refused interview requests out of concern that their jobs could be endangered by press coverage and their behavior might affect Strauss and Newport's subcommittee chair Charles H. Percy.
+Although the group attracted media interest at the time, they refused interview requests out of concern that their jobs could be endangered by press coverage and their behavior might damage Strauss, Newport & Aidala's subcommittee chair Charles H. Percy.
+They also censured the topics they would sing about in their early days.
+As Capitol Steps member Suzanne Curley told the Washington Post at the time, "if one of us has a problem with their individual office about a particular song, then we don't do it."